MultiSafepay/docs/content/payments/features/moto/_index.md

 ## Via our API

-See API reference – Server to Server: [Credit card requests](/api/#credit-card-requests).
+See API reference – Server to Server: [Credit card and MOTO requests](/api/#credit-card-and-moto-requests).

 In the `gateway_info` object, include the `moto` parameter.